erikgustafsson/sass-base/README.md

 ```

 ## RGBA helper
 This function simplifies the rgba-writing.
-Hex value + opacity 0-1
+Enter the Hexadecimal value of the color and the desired opacity value from 0 to 1.
 ### The function code
 ```Sass
 @function RGBA($color, $opacity)